rashepherd/timsMAP/README.md

 This Python script allows for users to extract the summed intensity for a given feature (where a feature is an m/z-1/K0 pair) from MALDI-TIMS-MS data acquired on the timsTOF fleX using timsControl in AutoXecute mode.
-It is intended for non-imaging automated runs for high throughput screening purposes.
+It is intended for non-imaging, automated MALDI dried drop runs for high throughput screening purposes.
 The output is a CSV table where each row is the summed intensity of the feature +/- tolerance for each spot from an MTP plate, and a heatmap of intensity ratios for defined features set as the numerator and denominator.
 The user also has the option to normalize to an internal standard.